 Lead can cause serious health problems if too much enters your body.
 It can damage the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
 Lead is stored in the bones and it can be released later in life.
 During pregnancy, the child receives lead from the mother’s bones, which may affect brain development.

-If you’re concerned your home plumbing may contain lead pipes (lead is a dull gray metal that is soft enough to be easily scratched with a house key), you may want to have your water tested by a certified laboratory.
+If you’re concerned your home plumbing may contain lead pipes (lead is a dull gray metal that is soft enough to be easily scratched with a house key), you may want to have your water tested by a certified laboratory. for a DIY video on how to test your plumbing, click HERE.
 Testing is the only way to confirm if lead is present or absent.
 For more information on testing your water, you can call us at (401) 521-6303.